I want to get involved, how do I figure out which challenge to register with?

 How do teachers and staff participate in this challenge?

-Teachers and staff are encouraged to participate in Community Shifting Gears.
+Teachers and staff are encouraged to participate in Shifting Gears.
 When you register, identify your school as a workplace and your trips will be added to the school’s overall standings.
-Once registered, teachers and staff are eligible for Community Shifting Gears weekly draws and a $750 Resorts of Ontario grand prize.
+Once registered, teachers and staff are eligible for First 500 to 15 incentives, and draw prizes.

 What are the student prizes?

-+ High Schools are eligible for the Community Shifting Gears Spirit Prize ($250 VISA gift card).
+Students are eligible for the First 500 to 15 incentives and draw prizes, too.
+High Schools are eligible for the Shifting Gears Spirit Prize ($250 VISA gift card).